Sony RX10 IV vs Panasonic GX850

 Body comparison: Sony RX10 IV vs Panasonic GX850

 An illustration of the physical size and weight of the Sony RX10 IV and the Panasonic GX850 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the RX10 IV – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX850 is considerably smaller (44 percent) than the Sony RX10 IV.
 It is worth mentioning in this context that the RX10 IV is splash and dust resistant, while the GX850 does not feature any corresponding weather-sealing.